Daisy Jones & the Six (novel)

 Daisy Jones & the Six is a historical fiction novel by American author Taylor Jenkins Reid, originally published on March 5, 2019, by Ballantine Books.
 It tells the story of a 1970s band that gives individual interviews leading up to their final show and subsequent breakup as a band.
 It is loosely inspired by Fleetwood Mac and the recording of their 1977 album Rumours.

 Plot structure

 Daisy Jones & the Six is told in an oral history format, with interviews from the band members being the guiding force of the novel.
 Additionally, there are relevant emails, song lyrics, and transcripts.
 Each section is split into years that contain critical events leading up to the band's success and eventual demise.

 Plot

-A yet-unknown interviewer has compiled together video interviews of the band as well as family and friends that they took, transcripts of interviews throughout the years, text from books written about the band, and other relevant sources to piece together how a band as successful as Daisy Jones & the Six could fall apart.
+An unknown interviewer compiled together video interviews of the band, transcripts of interviews throughout the years, text from books written about the band, and other relevant sources to piece together how a band as successful as Daisy Jones & the Six could fall apart.